 RESIDENCY PROGRAM OVERVIEW

-The second year (PGY-2) is devoted entirely to clinical pathology.
-The OSU Medical Center Clinical Laboratories collectively perform more than 7 million tests per year.
-OSUs Critical Care Laboratory represents one of the few Total Laboratory Automation systems operating in a US academic medical center.
+During the clinical pathology rotation, the residents are exposed to various laboratory testing methods, laboratory management, and many other aspects of clinical pathology.
+The Ohio State University (OSU) Medical Center Clinical Laboratories collectively perform more than 7 million tests per year.
+OSU's Critical Care Laboratory represents one of the few Total Laboratory Automation systems operating in a US academic medical center.
 It is one of the finest examples of macro-automation in the country, as evidenced by regular tours of the facility by laboratory groups from all over North America.
 Department of Pathology faculty also direct state-of-the-art laboratory facilities devoted to hematopathology, microbiology, transfusion medicine, coagulation, flow cytometry, special chemistry/humoral immunology, cytogenetics, molecular pathology, and toxicology.
 The molecular pathology laboratory provides unique cutting edge cancer diagnostic and genetic disease testing.
 The transfusion medicine service includes an active apheresis unit.
 Blood donor experience is provided at the American Red Cross Central Ohio Blood Service, located in Columbus.
 Through its outreach arm, University Reference Labs, Inc. (URL), OSU is one of the major suppliers of clinical laboratory testing in central Ohio.
 Pathology residents are actively involved in all phases of this extensive and complex operation.

-During the PGY-2 year residents rotate on hematopathology/lymph nodes (14 weeks), transfusion medicine (8 weeks), clinical chemistry (4 weeks), medical microbiology (8 weeks), molecular pathology (4 weeks), cytogenetics (4 weeks), flow cytometry (2 weeks), and AP/CP electives (8weeks).
-During this time they are given individual instruction and introduced, via graded responsibility to sign out and management duties on each clinical service.
+The PGY-2 year residents rotate through clinical pathology, on hematopathology/lymph nodes (14 weeks), transfusion medicine (8 weeks), clinical chemistry (4 weeks), medical microbiology (8 weeks), molecular pathology (4 weeks), cytogenetics (4 weeks), flow cytometry (2 weeks), and AP/CP electives (8 weeks).
+During this time the residents are given individual instruction and introduced, via graded responsibility to sign out and management duties on each clinical service.
 A regular two year cycle of didactic lectures covering all the major topic areas in CP is conducted weekly, as well as a weekly unknown case conference, a CP journal club, and a review of on-call cases.
 There is also a regular two year cycle of Business and Laboratory Management lectures covering legal, economic, ethical and social issues related to laboratory management.

-PGY-1 residents are assigned to the Autopsy service for weekdays, and for selected Saturday's and Holidays.
-NO autopsies are performed on Sunday's, Christmas Day, Thanksgiving Day, or January 1st.
-Monday through Friday the resident is located in the autopsy area.
-For Saturday and holiday assignments, the resident must be available for any case that is ready for autopsy by 1:00 pm.
+PGY-1 residents are assigned to the Autopsy service for Saturdays and holidays.
+Autopsies are not performed on Sundays, Christmas Day, Thanksgiving Day, and New Years Day.
+Monday through Friday the resident on autopsy service is located in the autopsy area and covers autopsies.
+For Saturday and holiday assignments, the resident on call must be available for any case that is ready for autopsy by 1:00 pm.
 An attending pathologist will be available to provide direct supervision or indirect supervision with direct supervision immediately available for the duration of the resident's presence on site.

 Evaluations of residents performance are carried out at the end of each rotation and are based on the competency standards set by the ACGME.
 Evaluations are performed by the faculty and staff, and are reviewed with the resident by the Program Director or Associate Program Director for AP and CP semi-annually.
 In addition to the faculty evaluation, residents' performance and progress is also objectively evaluated at the end of major rotations.
 A well-defined set of criteria for remediation, disciplinary action or probation is delineated in the Residency Program Statement and Resident handbook which is provided to all residents at the beginning of their training.
 The residents evaluate the faculty, rotations and conferences anonymously.